fledge-iot/fledge-south-rpienviro/docs/index.rst

 .. image:: images/envirophat_1.jpg
    :align: right

-The *fledge-south-envirophat* is a plugin that uses the Pimoroni Enviro pHAT sensor board.
+The *fledge-south-rpienviro* is a plugin that uses the Pimoroni Enviro pHAT sensor board.
 The Enviro pHAT board is an environmental sensing board populated with multiple sensors, the plugin pulls data from the;

   - RGB light sensor